Workiva/over_react/README.md

 ```

 > UiState is optional, and won’t be used for every component.
 * Note: The [builder] will make the concrete getters and setters available in a generated class.
-The generated class uses the name of the mixin as a foundation, but removes the word mixin and adds the `$` symbol (e.g. `$FooState` for the above example).
-To mix state classes together, the mixin class should be used rather than the generated props class.
+To mix state classes together, the mixin class should be used rather than the generated state class.
 See [With other mixins](#with-other-mixins) above for  more information.

 &nbsp;